the-isf-academy/making-with-code-zola/site/content/courses/cs9/unit01/labs/lab1_types/_index.md

 returns.
 There are tradeoffs, and you'll probably develop an opinion on which you prefer once you learn a few more programming languages.

-{{< write-action >}} **Work with your table to fill in the following table.
+{{< write-action >}} **Work with your group in your Google Slide to following table.
 For each function describe what type the function would take as an input, and what type the function would return as output.**

 | Function                                                         | Input type(s) | Output type |
 |------------------------------------------------------------------|---------------|-------------|